Our Man Graham....PW Writer Extraordinaire!

 Glad you like the linseed oil paint article Jim.

 Linseed oil paint is brilliant stuff for external joinery.
 I haven't used anything else since I discovered it (Holkham Hall paints).
-I wish I'd found it sooner and am embarrassed about the rubbish shortlived modern paints I used on all my earlier joinery work
+I wish I'd found it sooner and am embarrassed about the crap shortlived modern paints I used on all my earlier joinery work

 At the moment I am experimenting with milk paint, but that linseed stuff seems to be worth a try too!